sodium-friends/docs/docs/onetimeauthentication.md

 The generated hash is stored in `out`.

 ## Stateful API
-Replaces the above instance implementation in the N-API release
+__Replaces the above instance implementation from sodium-native v3.0.0__

 ## `crypto_onetimeauth_init`
 ![sodium-native][node]
 ```js